numerica-ideas/community/terraform/aws-scale-wordpress/README.md

 }
 ```

-In this step, we define an IAM policy document that allows CloudFront service principal (`cloudfront.amazonaws.com`) to access the S3 bucket's objects.
+In this step, we define an IAM policy document that allows the CloudFront service principal (`cloudfront.amazonaws.com`) to access the S3 bucket's objects.
 The policy uses the `aws_s3_bucket.wordpress_files_bucket.arn` and the `aws_cloudfront_distribution.s3_distribution.arn` as resources to specify the S3 bucket and CloudFront distribution as the allowed sources.

 Finally, we apply the defined S3 bucket policy using the `aws_s3_bucket_policy` resource.

 With these configurations, the S3 bucket is ready to store WordPress media files, and the CloudFront distribution is set up to cache and serve these assets, providing faster and more reliable content delivery globally.

-## Deploying our infrastructure
+## Deploying our Infrastructure

 ```terraform